Zrc657858167/CP468-Project/README.md

 Before you can run the code, you need to install a few libraries.

-In Terminal copy and paste this command: emps pip install numpy pandas matplotlib
+In Terminal copy and paste this command:

+pip install numpy pandas matplotlib

 ## Author